vuryanh/support-training/README.md

 # Github training

-This repo is intended to help you understand how to use Github.
+This repo is intended to help you understand how to use Github properly.

 # Useful links